Subchapter III. Budgets and Fiscal Control.

 (e) Amendment. - A project ordinance may be amended in any manner so long as it continues to fulfill all requirements of this section.

-(f) Inclusion of Project Information in Budget. - Each year the budget officer shall include in the budget information in such detail as he or the governing board may require concerning each grant project or capital project (i) expected to be authorized by project ordinance during the budget year and (ii) authorized by previously adopted project ordinances which will have appropriations available for expenditure during the budget year.
+(f) Inclusion of Project Information in Budget. - Each year the budget officer shall include in the budget information in such detail as the budget officer or the governing board may require concerning each capital project, grant project, or settlement project (i) expected to be authorized by project ordinance during the budget year and (ii) authorized by previously adopted project ordinances which will have appropriations available for expenditure during the budget year.
 (1975, c.
 514, s.
 8; 1979, c.
 402, s.
 3; 1987, c.
 796, s.
 3(3), 3(4); 2022-74, s.
-40.8.)
+40.8; 2024-1, s.
+1.1(a).)

 § 159-14.
 Trust and custodial funds; budgets of special districts.